Mogito Open Access Journals of Oncology & Cancer Studies (MJOCS) Publication Ethics

 Editorial Independence

-Editors make decisions based solely on academic quality, clinical relevance, and originality.
-MJOCS ensures that editorial processes remain free from commercial, political, or institutional bias.
+Editors make decisions based solely on scientific quality, clinical relevance, and originality, free from commercial, political, or institutional influence.

 Fair & Timely Peer Review

-All submissions undergo a rigorous double-blind peer review process.
-Editors ensure timely, respectful, and unbiased evaluations, regardless of authors’ background or affiliations.
+All submissions undergo rigorous double-blind peer review.
+Editors ensure fair, unbiased, and respectful evaluation.

 Confidentiality